sethwklein/transfer/README_CB.md

 Different names? `bc` is taken.

 I think out is more common?
+(Probably not?)

 * `cb | foo` is out and default
 * `foo | cb -` is input mode

 The concept is that if you give it a file, it takes input from that, otherwise it provides output.

-### Cross Platform Compatibility

-Newline handling on Windows can result in a few extra.

 ### Future Changes